orangejuice/blog/data/activity/book-来自新世界-（上下）-2014/record.en.md

   subtitle: "[Japan] Yusuke Kishi / 2014 / Shanghai Translation Publishing House"
 ---

-User 'San Ri Yue' comments 'From the New World' is one of the top three animations in my view.
-The original work is a contemporary masterpiece with a score of 120, and the animation scores 90.
-As an archetype of dystopian thought, 'From the New World' is an outstanding animation.
-But it also serves as a contrast because most of the masterpieces in animation are still child's play.
-The strongest aspect of 'From the New World' is its settings, which are precise and scientific.
-First, the settings are extremely self-consistent, so I, someone with obsessive-compulsive logic, can watch it calmly.
-Second, the political metaphors in the settings are too close to societal realities.
+Via Twitter, Crescent Moon: 'From the New World' is one of the top three animations in my view.
+It is an original work scoring 120 - a classic of our time.
+Its adaptation into an animation gets a 90.
+As a dystopian masterpiece, it obviously excels among animations in terms of ideological depth.
+However, it also highlights by contrast that most well-known animations are merely pandering to children.
+The strongest aspect of 'Shinsekai Yori' is its setting - rigorously scientific - firstly, because the setting is incredibly self-consistent which allows someone with a compulsion for logic like me to comfortably engage with it...
+Secondly, its political allegories are strikingly close to societal realities.